 Master’s in Public Policy Administration and Graduate Certificate in Nonprofit Management & Leadership, University of Missouri-St. Louis

-I have three spoiled dogs, Little Bit, Dude, and Sierra.
+I have three spoiled dogs, Little Bit, Dude, and Chip.
 They can do exactly as they please because they know who’s in charge.

 Philosophy, University of Wisconsin-Madison

 MSW, Washington University in St. Louis

 J.D., Washington University in St. Louis School of Law

 William is from Milwaukee and joined ACD in Spring 2015.
 He joined because he wanted to practice holistic criminal defense in the context of movement lawyering and impact litigation.
 As the Managing Attorney for the Direct Representation team, William represents individual clients (primarily in criminal and municipal contexts), supervises the staff attorneys engaged in direct representation, and develops and implements guidelines and expectations regarding holistic legal services.
 Prior to ACD, William was an Assistant Public Defender in the St. Louis City Trial Office.